Convergence of penalty Robin-Robin domain decomposition methods for unilateral multibody contact problems of elasticity: Penalty variational formulation of the problem

-Thus, using the penalty method we have reduced the solution of original variational inequality (\ref {eq_PII_23}) to the solution of the nonlinear variational equation in the whole space $V_{0} $, which depends on the penalty parameter $\theta >0$.
-We also have proved the existence of the unique solution of penalty variational equation (\ref {eq_PII_42}) and its strong convergence to the solution of initial variational inequality (\ref {eq_PII_23}) as penalty parameter $\theta $ tends to zero.
+Thus, using the penalty method we reduced the solution of the original variational inequality (\ref {eq_PII_23}) on the closed convex set $K$ to the solution of the nonlinear variational equation (\ref {eq_PII_41}) in the whole space $V_{0}$, which depends on the penalty parameter $\theta >0$.
+We also proved the existence of a unique solution of the penalty variational equation (\ref {eq_PII_41}) and its strong convergence to a solution of the original variational inequality (\ref {eq_PII_23}) as the penalty parameter $\theta$ tends to zero.

+In the following section let us consider some iterative methods to solve such nonlinear variational equations.